Adam's Peak: History

 The Italian merchant Marco Polo in his Travels of 1298 CE noted that Adam's Peak was an important place of pilgrimage but did not mention a footprint in the rock.
 The Arab traveler Ibn Battuta climbed to the summit of the mountain which he called Sarandīb in 1344 CE.
-In his description he mentions a stairway and iron stanchions with chains to help the pilgrims.
+In his description, he mentions a stairway and iron stanchions with chains to help the pilgrims.
 The first ascent of the peak by an Englishman was made by Lieutenant William Malcolm of the 1st Ceylon Regiment on 26 April 1815, from the Ratnapura side; his account of the ascent was published in the Government Gazette on 10 May 1815.
 John Davy, brother of the noted chemist Sir Humphry Davy, visited the peak in 1817.
-He recorded observing an oversized foot print carved in stone and ornamented with a single margin of brass and studded with gems.
+He recorded observing an oversized footprint carved in stone and ornamented with a single margin of brass and studded with gems.

-The Sacred Mountain
+Sacred mountain

-It is revered as a holy site by Buddhists, Hindus, some Muslims and Christians.
+It is revered as a holy site by Buddhists, Sri Lankan Hindus, and some Muslims and Christians.
 It has specific qualities that cause it to stand out and be noticed, including its dominant and outstanding profile, and the boulder at the peak containing an indentation resembling a footprint.
 According to the Encyclopædia Britannica Eleventh Edition:

-"For a long period Adam’s Peak was supposed to be the highest mountain in Ceylon, but actual survey makes it only 7353 ft. above sea-level.
-This elevation is chiefly remarkable as the resort of pilgrims from all parts of the East.
-The hollow in the lofty rock that crowns the summit is said by the Brahmans to be the footstep of Siva, by the Buddhists of Buddha, by the Mahommedans of Adam, whilst the Portuguese Christians were divided between the conflicting claims of St Thomas and the eunuch of Candace, queen of Ethiopia.
-The footstep is covered by a handsome roof, and is guarded by the priests of a rich monastery half-way up the mountain, who maintain a shrine on the summit of the peak."

 It is an important pilgrimage site, especially for Buddhists.
 Pilgrims walk up the mountain, following a variety of difficult routes up thousands of steps.
 The journey takes several hours at least.

 The mountain is most often scaled from December to May.
 During other months it is hard to climb the mountain due to very heavy rain, extreme wind, and thick mist.
-The peak pilgrimage season is in April, and the goal is to be on top of the mountain at sunrise, when the distinctive shape of the mountain casts a triangular shadow on the surrounding plain and can be seen to move quickly downward as the sun rises.
+The peak pilgrimage season is in April, and the goal is to be on top of the mountain at sunrise when the distinctive shape of the mountain casts a triangular shadow on the surrounding plain and can be seen to move quickly downward as the sun rises.

 Legends

-For Buddhists, the footprint mark is the left foot of the Buddha, left behind when Buddha visited Sri Lanka, as a symbol for worship at the invitation of Buddhist God Saman.
+For Buddhists, the footprint mark is the left foot of the Buddha, left behind when Buddha visited Sri Lanka, as a symbol for worship at the invitation of the Buddhist god Saman.